Codecademy/docs/content/cpp/concepts/math-functions/terms/rint/rint.md

 The `x` parameter must be a `double`, `float`, or `long double`.
 The return value will be the same data type.

-## Return value

-The rint() function rounds the argument x to an integral value, using the rounding direction specified by fegetround() and returns the value.
-By default, the rounding direction is set to 'to-nearest'.
-The rounding direction can be set to other values using fesetround() function.
+The rounding direction specified by the `fegetround()` function, with the default direction set as 'to-nearest'.
+The rounding direction can be set to other values using `fesetround()` function.

 ## Example